 The center houses multiple Indianapolis-area animal welfare organizations that are members of the Indianapolis Animal Welfare Alliance, a collaborative and engaged coalition of public and private animal shelters, outreach and rescue groups, and individuals who are dedicated to the welfare of animals in the city of Indianapolis.

 Through targeted spay/neuter efforts and educational programs, the Humane Society of Indianapolis is working toward a more humane and safe city for Indianapolis animals.

-Currently, the IndyHumane Animal Welfare Center offers low-cost vaccines and will offer affordable spay/neuter services in the summer of 2013.
+Currently, the IndyHumane Animal Welfare Center offers low-cost vaccines and affordable spay/neuter services.

 Casa Del Toro Pit Bull Education & Rescue (CDT)

 In addition to rescuing pit bulls in need, CDT provides education and tools to end animal fighting and abuse, oversees the kennel enrichment program at Indianapolis Animal Care and Control, and uses door-to-door outreach to provide resources to the community.

 FIDO focuses on helping dog owners to improve the quality of life for their outside dogs and to find alternatives (fencing, kennels, and trolley lines) to continuous chaining as a method of dog containment.
 FIDO also provides assistance with pet food, straw, doghouses and crates for needy families via door-to-door outreach.

 Indy Pit Crew (IPC)